Linda Hendrickson

 The Fourteen Mindfulness Trainings of the Order of Interbeing

-The Community of Mindful Living practices in the tradition of Vietnamese Zen Master, poet, and peace activist Thich Nhat Hanh.
-The Joyful Refuge Sangha of the Portland Community of Mindful Living meets on Monday nights, upstairs at Balanced and Whole Wellness Center, 4423 NE Tillamook in Portland.
-Currently we are experimenting with opening the room at 7:00, with meditation starting at 7:15 and ending at 9:00.
+The Portland Community of Mindful Living has several sanghas that practice in the tradition of Vietnamese Zen Master, poet, and peace activist Thich Nhat Hanh.
+I've been a member of the Joyful Refuge Sangha since 2000.
+We meet on Monday nights, at the Friends Meeting House, 4312 SE Stark Street in Portland.
+The room opens at 7:00pm, with meditation starting at 7:15pm.
 We have sitting and walking meditation, singing, readings (usually from books by Thich Nhat Hanh), and sharing.
-For more information, please contact me.
+Our practice ends at 9:00pm.
+For more information, please feel free to contact me.

 The following list of aspirations was developed by Oregon Dharma Teacher Jerry Braza and Blaze Compton.
 Several colleges and universities are beginning to use these points to create dialogue with students on how they can live their lives more deeply and mindfully.